Three Palestinians killed in Israeli strike on occupied West Bank

 Attacks in the West Bank have surged since the start of Israel’s war on Gaza.
 Since October 7, Israeli forces have killed more than 600 Palestinians in the West Bank, including 144 children.

-In a landmark, yet non-binding ruling, the International Court of Justice (ICJ) last month declared Israel’s continued presence in the occupied Palestinian territory as unlawful and said it should come to an end “as rapidly as possible”.
+In a landmark but nonbinding ruling, the International Court of Justice (ICJ) last month declared Israel’s continued presence in the occupied Palestinian territory as unlawful, saying it should come to an end “as rapidly as possible”.